Interested in learning more?

 Homeowner DIY testing for a basement renovation revealed that asbestos acoustical drop ceiling panels were present in the basement and they had been disturbed prior to the homeowner knowing they were asbestos.
 Tri-Tech was asked to conduct air testing of the entire house.
 Fiber levels were found to be at the health limit of 0.01 fibers/cc on the first and second floor and at about half the limit (0.06 fibers/cc) in the basement.
 This illustrated how readily fine fibers could be dispersed upwards through the house.

 Case Study #2:

 A homeowner purchased a home where it was suspected that asbestos insulation was improperly removed in the boiler room.
 Tri-Tech was asked to conduct air testing of the basement.
 Fiber levels were found to exceed the health limit with a result of 0.02 fibers/cc.
 Proper abatement and decontamination of the boiler room was recommended as a precaution.
 The client was notified that an imminent health risk was not present since the result was still below the limit for a commercial building.

 For either the PCM or TEM test, a Tri-Tech air sampling technician will set up a pump to run a minimum of 100 minutes, but a test typically requires at least 2 hours.
 The technician will typically remain in the home during the air sample working off a laptop.
 However, alternative arrangements can sometimes be made such as starting the sample in the early morning and picking up the sample during the lunch hour or in the early evening by running the pump(s) at a lower sampling rate for an additional cost.
 The pumps are little noisy so accomodations should be made if sensitive pets (or human residents) are present in the home.

 Testing rates start from $145 for one PCM sample and $175 for one TEM.
-Additional fee for non-local travel.
+Additional travel fee for non-local locations.